Antman261/npm-package-template/README.md

 ### GitHub Pages

-Hosting your docs on GitHub Pages makes it easier for people to read the full documentation for your package.
-TypeDoc will generate markdown for your JSDoc comments, which will then be parsed and rendered into HTML by GitHub's Jekyll engine on their pages server.
+Hosting your docs on GitHub Pages makes it easier to read the full documentation for your package.
+TypeDoc will generate markdown for your JSDoc comments.
+GitHub's Jekyll engine then parses and renders the markdown into HTML on their pages server.

-The following steps describe how to set up a GitHub Pages site for your package as a project site.
+Set up a GitHub Pages site for your package as a *project site* with the following steps:

 1. Follow the instructions in the [GitHub Pages Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) to set up Pages on your GitHub account or organisation if not already configured.
 1. Go to your repository for this package on GitHub and click `Settings`